 Efficient Heating Techniques

-- Lower cabin temperature: Set to 18-20°C instead of 22-24°C saves 20-30% heating energy
+- Lower cabin temperature: Setting to 18-20°C instead of 22-24°C can save 1-2 kWh per hour (20-30% heating energy)

 Driving Strategy Adjustments